By building your own data pipelines, you can populate your existing data warehouse incrementally at speed for faster analytics and reporting.

 Orchestrating and automating your data pipelines is an elaborate process.
-Since everything from your analytics architecture to your data warehouse are based on data pipelines that ingest and transport data, it is necessary to maintain these data pipelines to ensure that your organization can continue deriving valuable insights from data.
+Everything from your analytics architecture to your data warehouse is based on data pipelines that ingest and transport data.
+It is necessary to maintain these data pipelines to ensure that your organization can continue deriving valuable insights from data.

 Here are some steps that you can take to automate your data pipelines and maximize efficiency: